University of California 4-H Youth Development Program

 C. Sharing of Medical Information

 1. The law does, however, have important implications for how medical information is shared within the 4-H YDP including camps.
-The information recorded on the Member Treatment Authorization and Health History Form - English should be considered as “Protected Health Information.”
+The information recorded on the Member Treatment Authorization and Health History Form should be considered as “Protected Health Information.”

 2. 4-H YDP staff and adult volunteers should make all reasonable efforts to see that: